apache/incubator-retired-s4/website/content/doc/0.6.0/configuration.md

 ## Modules configuration

-S4 follows a modular design and uses[Guice](http://code.google.com/p/google-guice/) for defining modules and injecting dependencies.
+S4 follows a modular design and uses [Guice](http://code.google.com/p/google-guice/) for defining modules and injecting dependencies.

 As illustrated above, an S4 node is composed of:
 * a base module that specifies how to connect to the cluster manager and how to download code